Regedit-msc/Regedit-msc/README.md

 ### OR
 ![AyQr](qr.jpeg)

-## I'm a Student, Developer, and Engineer.
+## I'm a Student, Developer and Engineer.

 - 🔭 I am open for any gigs any size of project💆
-- 🌱 I’m currently learning various stuff 🤓
+- 🌱 I’m currently working various jobs🏌🏽
-- 👯 I’m looking to collaborate on more projects 🐥
+- 👯 I’m looking for a stable remote job
-- 🥅 2020 Goals: Expand my knowledge🌞
-- ⚡ Fun fact: I love playing basketball🏀

 ### Connect with me: